FRRouting/frr/doc/user/bgp.rst

    Display routes with non-natural netmasks.

+.. clicmd:: show [ip] bgp [afi] [safi] [all] prefix-list WORD [wide|json]

+   Display routes that match the specified prefix-list.

+   If ``wide`` option is specified, then the prefix table's width is increased to fully display the prefix and the nexthop.

+   If the ``json`` option is specified, output is displayed in JSON format.

 .. clicmd:: show [ip] bgp [afi] [safi] [all] neighbors A.B.C.D [advertised-routes|received-routes|filtered-routes] [json|wide]

    Display the routes advertised to a BGP neighbor or received routes